 As evidenced by the above information, the IMU-ISK relationship is complex; while some IMU members may well have realigned with the Taliban and al-Qa'ida, several factors indicate that much of IMU has merged with ISK.
 Firstly, IMU has several reasons to be drawn to ISK; given IMU members' migrant status within the Afghanistan-Pakistan region, a borderless jihad like the one propagated by the ISK is well suited to IMU's goals.
 ISK's hostility toward the Pakistani state also aligns well with IMU's broader agenda.
-Moreover, the Islamic State's active recruitment campaigns inside Uzbekistan can potentially revive IMU's influence within Uzbekistan.105 Overall, IMU's merger with ISK makes sense strategically as it provides IMU commanders with an enduring political platform that extends beyond the nationalistic goals of groups like the Taliban.Secondly, recent media reports suggest that a potential merger has indeed taken place between ISK and IMU.
-In early to mid-2017, several sources reported that Abdul Rahman Yuldash, the son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.106 By mid-2018, more reports indicated that the Islamic State's ranks had swelled with IMU fighters, especially in Northern Afghanistan, and that they were actively recruiting for ISK.107
+Moreover, the Islamic State's active recruitment campaigns inside Uzbekistan can potentially revive IMU's influence within Uzbekistan.
+Overall, IMU's merger with ISK makes sense strategically as it provides IMU commanders with an enduring political platform that extends beyond the nationalistic goals of groups like the Taliban.
+Secondly, recent media reports suggest that a potential merger has indeed taken place between ISK and IMU.
+In early to mid-2017, several sources reported that Abdul Rahman Yuldash, the son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.
+He son of deceased IMU leader Tahir Yuldashev, was leading efforts to expand ISK's presence in Afghanistan.

 These events explain why, despite ideological cooperation between IMU and ISK (see Figure 17) in 2014 and 2015, reports of operational cooperation were only observed in 2016.
 It appears highly likely that post 2016, a majority of IMU members began operating under the banner of ISK.
 An examination of IMU-linked attacks in Afghanistan and Pakistan suggests declining capacity of the group as an autonomous entity.
 The IMU dataset compiled by the report's research team for the time period 2012 to 2018 finds a total of 12 attacks by the group, of which 11 took place between 2012 and 2014 in Pakistan.
 Five of these 11 attacks were also linked to the TTP.
-The remaining one attack, which took place in 2015, was an abduction of 30 Hazara men in Zabul, Afghanistan.108 While the attack was claimed by the IMU, local authorities suspected the involvement of ISK.
+The remaining one attack, which took place in 2015, was an abduction of 30 Hazara men in Zabul, Afghanistan.
+While the attack was claimed by the IMU, local authorities suspected the involvement of ISK.